rust-lang/rfcs/text/0000-ghost-busting.md

 #### No representation in memory - only in logic

-These `phantom` fields do not contribute to the memory layout or representation of a type but only to the variance of type parameters and how the drop checker sees type parameters in terms of ownership.
+These `phantom` fields do not contribute to the memory layout or representation of a type but only to the variance of type parameters, how the drop checker sees type parameters in terms of ownership, and what auto traits are implemented.
 For each phantom field of form `phantom T` where `T` is some type, `T` is seen as logically owned by the drop checker and `T` will contribute to the variance of any, by `T` referenced, formal type parameter `P` or lifetime `'lt`.

+##### Auto traits

+An enclosing type definition containing  `phantom T` only implements auto traits if `T` does for some type `T`.

 #### Unnameable